sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2020-03-29-Past-Art-Vol-2.markdown

 ## Thao & The Get Down Stay Down - A Man Alive (2020.01.27)

 A) I love this album, and B) it was saying exactly what I was feeling at the time.
-These were three songs that I thought summed my bittersweet ass up relatively neatly at the time *(you know I'm so easy to find, you won't come get your girl)*.
+These were three songs that I thought summed my bittersweet ass up relatively neatly *(you know I'm so easy to find, you won't come get your girl)*.

 Technically very simple, rgb shift and a bunch of manual time warping & splicing.